-Less significant institutions (LSIs) are euro area banks that do not fulfil any of the significance criteria specified in the SSM Regulation – in contrast to significant institutions (SIs) that do fulfil at least one of them.
-The significance criteria relate to, among other things, a bank’s size, its importance to the economy of a specific euro area country or the EU as a whole, and the significance of its cross-border activities.
-In practice, the bulk of LSIs are smaller euro area banks whose assets do not exceed €30 billion.
+Less significant institutions (LSIs) are banks that do not fulfil any of the significance criteria specified in the SSM Regulation – in contrast to significant institutions (SIs) that do fulfil at least one of them.
+The significance criteria relate to, among other things, a bank’s size, its importance to the economy of its home country or the EU as a whole, and the significance of its cross-border activities.
+In practice, the bulk of LSIs are smaller banks whose assets do not exceed €30 billion.

 LSIs are supervised by their national supervisors, under the oversight of the ECB, whereas significant institutions are directly supervised by the ECB.

-To check if a euro area bank is classified as a significant or less significant institution – and to determine who supervises it – consult the ECB’s list of supervised entities.
-The ECB reviews the significance of every euro area bank on at least an annual basis.
+To check if a bank is classified as a significant or less significant institution – and to determine who supervises it – consult the ECB’s list of supervised entities.
+The ECB reviews the significance of every bank on at least an annual basis.